DIY Whipped Tallow Balm

 Types of essential oils

 Adding essential oils is completely optional.
 If you want a simple, unscented tallow balm, go for it!
-Otherwise, a few drops of essential oils is a great way to customize your product and introduce additional benefits.
+Otherwise, a few drops of essential oils is a great way to cover up a bit of that “beefy” smell while introducing additional benefits.

 3 bottles of essential oils in a row with bundles of dried lavender on each side

 You can use individual oils as well.
-According to doTERRA, these are the 10 best essential oils for your skin:
+Here are some of my favorite essential oils for skin care:

 1. Frankincense